AxelThevenot/Logistic_Regression/README.md

 The weight will tell how smooth is the slope.

 A bias value is added to the parameters and associated weights.
-It allows to shift the sigmoid function to the left or right
+It allows to shift the sigmoid function to the left or right.

 ![maths logistic](/src/logistic.png)

 ## Gradient descent : Introduction to Deep Learning

+To make the logistic regression fit the best with the training set, it works step by step.
+A step is named an epcoh.
+For each epoch, the weights associated to the parameters are updated according to their influence on the current cost function value.
+It seeks to reach the global minimum of the cost, which correspond to the best fit with the training samples.
+In another words, it needs to calculate the partial derivative of the cost function by each weight.
+This way, it will know what is the slope value.
+Visually speaking, a positive value of the slope means a left shift is needed and vice-versa.
+To still speak visually, the cost function is a bowl and the goal is to reach its bottom, which is the best fitting spot.
+So we had to calculate the gradient (partial derivatives of the cost function by the weights).

 ![maths gradient](/src/gradient.png)

+As we now know how to calculate the gradients, we have to minimize the cost function value.
+To ensure this, an updates of the weight values is required by substract their associated gradients.

 ![maths gradient descent](/src/gradient_descent.png)

 On one hand, if you set a learning rate too low, learning will take too long.

 On the other hand, if you set a learning rate too high, the variable's value jumps randomly whitout reaching the bottom of the cost function.

-The aim is therefore to choose (experimentally most of the time) a learning rate that is neither too high nor too low
+The aim is therefore to choose (experimentally most of the time) a learning rate that is neither too high nor too low.

 ![learning rate](/src/learning_rate.png)

 ## Example of French students